Velocidex/velociraptor-docs/content/docs/offline_triage/remote_uploads/_index.md

 ## SMB Share

-SMB is the Microsoft file sharing protocol which is a convenient options for Windows based systems.
+SMB is the Microsoft file sharing protocol which is a convenient option for Windows based systems.
 Velociraptor supports uploading to SMB shares since release 0.6.9.

 To configure this option we need to: